telefonicaid/fiware-connectors/FreeBoard-Orion-Plugin/README.md

 https://github.com/Freeboard/freeboard

-Deploy it on your server or host it directly on your computer
+Deploy it on your server or host it directly on your computer.

 ### Install the plugin